 Financial Independence is having enough money or assets that return a higher amount than your cost of living.

-Example: If your monthly expenses are $4000 (rent, utilities, groceries, etc) and you have assets such as real estate or stocks that earn MORE than $4000 a month - there is no need to work or earn income.
+Example: If your monthly expenses are $5000 (rent, utilities, groceries, etc) and you have assets such as real estate or stocks that earn MORE than $5000 a month - there is no need to work or earn income.
+You are financially independent.

 So why wait until you are in your mid-60's (or later) to retire?